chandumaram/tooltip-testing/README.md

 # Tooltip for Angular
-### forked from cm-angular-tooltip

-The tooltip is a pop-up tip that appears when you hover over an item or click on it.
+The tooltip (cm-angular-tooltip) is a pop-up tip that appears when you hover over an item or click on it.

 ## Installation